TelosGlobal/claim_rewards/README.md

 - Execute the claimrewards action
 - Lock the wallet

 4. Setup a LOCAL USER cron job to run every hour.
-(On TELOS, unclaimed rewards don't expire, so we don't need15 min so we get two chances to grab rewards during each reward period.worry about missing a claim)
+(On TELOS, unclaimed rewards don't expire, so we don't need to worry about missing a claim)

 ## INSTALLATION